2.50 CONTRACTOR PAYMENTS AND PRICE ADJUSTMENTS

 a.
 Pavement Surface

 The adjustments in contract price are to be applied to the entire paver lane width and lift thickness between extreme areas of segregation.
-Price adjustment shall apply only to the payment for the HMA mixture.
-Price adjustments are defined in Appendices 2-34(K.1) and 2-34(K.2).
+Price adjustment shall apply only to the payment for the asphalt mixture.
+Price adjustments are defined in Appendix 2‑34(K).

 Case I (Payment is 80% of contract unit price.)

-When uniform surface texture and mixture composition is evident (by visual observation) except for occasional and random areas of segregation, the mix shall be subject to price adjustment if the area determined segregated equals or exceeds 3 square meters per metric station (1 sq. yard per station) per paver width (length determined by longitudinal distance both directions from segregated area).
+When uniform surface texture and mixture composition is evident (by visual observation) except for occasional and random areas of segregation, the mix shall be subject to price adjustment if the area determined segregated equals or exceeds one square yard per station per paver width (length determined by longitudinal distance both directions from segregated area).

 Case II (Payment is 50% of contract unit price.)

-When a nonuniform surface texture and mixture composition is evident (by visual observation) and there is a regular interval of numerous areas of segregation connected or nearly connected with longitudinal traces of segregation, the mix shall be subject to price adjustment if the total area segregated equals or exceeds 9 square meters per metric station (3 sq. yards per station) per paver lane width (length determined by longitudinal distance both directions from the extreme ends of areas of segregation).
+When a nonuniform surface texture and mixture composition is evident (by visual observation) and there is a regular interval of numerous areas of segregation connected or nearly connected with longitudinal traces of segregation, the mix shall be subject to price adjustment if the total area segregated equals or exceeds 3 square yards per station per paver lane width (length determined by longitudinal distance both directions from the extreme ends of areas of segregation).

 Case III Longitudinal Streaks (Payment is 80% of contract unit price.)